terramate-io/terramate-docs/cli/reference/blocks/stack.md

 ### Metadata

 The stack metadata defined in the `stack` block is scoped locally to the directory where it is defined.
 You can access this metadata via the `terramate` namespace using the `terramate.stack` object.
-For example, `terramate.stack.<key>` where `<key>` is any key defined in the `stack` block.
+For example, `terramate.stack.<key>` where `<key>` is any key defined in the `stack` block but not all stack block attributes are available at runtime, please refer to the [Stack Metadata Variable](../../variables/metadata#stack-metadata) page for the complete list of available fields.

 **Note:** Not every stack block attribute is available at runtime.
 Please refer to the [this](../variables/metadata.md#stack-metadata) page for available fields.